Death In Service Insurance UK 2024

 • Employees’ ages

 Just like an independent Life Insurance policy, age impacts the cost of premiums.
-Younger staff will cost you less to insure, while older employees have an increased risk due to age
+Younger staff will cost less to insure, while older employees have an increased risk due to age

 • Staff salaries and job roles